Juan Menéndez Márquez: Biography

 Juan Menéndez Márquez traveled to Mexico City several times to collect the situado for the presidio of St. Augustine: in 1593 (with Juan de Junco, steward for factor/overseer Alanso de las Alas), and by himself in 1596, 1597, 1599 and 1600.
-Menéndez Márquez was imprisoned several times while accountant: in Havana in 1594, and in St. Augusine in 1610 and 1611.
+Menéndez Márquez was imprisoned several times while accountant: in Havana in 1594, and in St. Augustine in 1610 and 1611.
 In 1606 Juan de las Cabezas Altamirano, Bishop of Santiago de Cuba and Florida, visited Florida.
 Menéndez Márquez commanded the soldiers that escorted the bishop on his tour of the missions in the colony.
 Menéndez Márquez traveled on leave to Spain in 1619.
 In 1622 Governor Juan de Salinas went to The Bahamas in hopes of salvaging cargo from the ships of the Spanish treasure fleet that had wrecked that year, and Menéndez Márquez went with him to take custody of any gold and silver that was recovered.
 In 1620 he was appointed governor of Popayán and served in that position until his death in 1627.
 Juan left his son Francisco Menéndez Márquez as his deputy, and Francisco served as acting treasurer until his father's death in 1627; he officially became the treasurer in 1628.